EGEE 438 - Wind and Hydropower Energy Conversion

 Tips for Success in EGEE 438

-- Participate—Odd as it seems, in many ways, an online environment gives us greater opportunity to get to know one other and exchange ideas, challenges, and interesting thoughts.
-Use the course Discussion Forums to get to know one another, work together, learn from one another, and even have a laugh.
+• Participate—Use the cclass time to get to know one another, work together, learn from one another, and even have a laugh.
 It’s a special opportunity.
 You’ll learn more, enjoy the course more, and probably make a better grade.

-- Do the work on time—Activities are the learning assessment tools for this course.
+• Do the work on time—Activities are the learning assessment tools for this course.
 In this class, it won’t work to wait three weeks and then cram for an exam.
-The designated Discussion Forums provide a place where you can work together to surface problems and questions and give me the chance to redirect or provide additional information if needed.
+In class there will be some time to work together to solve problems and ask questions, thus providing the oppportunity to redirect or provide additional information if needed.
 I strongly advise not waiting until the last minute to start assignments.
 Give yourself time to ask, think, and interact with me and your classmates.

 Course Policies